andrevidela/Research-report/Thesis/index.md

 In this last example we match on `S` and bind the argument of `S` (the predecessor) to the variable `n`.
 Since the original argument was linear, `n` is linear too and is indeed used later with `sum n m`.

-## Dropping and picking it up again
+## Dropping and Picking It up Again

 Obviously, this programming discipline does not allow us to express every program the same way as before.
 Here are two typical examples that cannot be expressed :